EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ```

 There is significant imbalance between the classes that we must address, with over twenty times more cases of the majority class than there is of the smallest class.
-This kind of imbalance is a common problem with multiclass classification, with few multiclass data sets in the real world exhibiting balance between classes.
+This kind of imbalance is a common problem\index{classification!challenges} with multiclass classification, with few multiclass data sets in the real world exhibiting balance between classes.

 Compared to binary classification, there are several additional issues to keep in mind when working with multiclass classification: